 Help!
 My Puppy Hates Its Crate: What Can I Do?

-But, what if your puppy cries, barks, or howls in the crate all night or screams for hours on end when you leave them alone?
+But what if your puppy cries all night in the crate or screams for hours when you leave it alone?

-In this article, we’ll explore the early signs of puppy separation anxiety, what causes it, and the first steps to help your puppy overcome their fear of being alone or confined.
+In this article, we’ll break down the common signs of puppy separation anxiety, what causes it, and the first steps you can take to help your pup feel safe, calm, and confident when they’re on their own.

-Why Does My Puppy Cry, Bark, and Howl for Hours in Its Crate?
+Why Does My Puppy Cry for Hours in Its Crate?

-A puppy may cry in their crate for a number of reasons, including:
+A puppy may whine or cry in their crate for many reasons, including:

 • Boredom: Puppies may cry to get attention or because they have nothing to do.
 Puppies are naturally energetic and need mental stimulation.